TuringGpt/rl-gym/README.md

 ## 🧪 Testing with Claude

 ### Prerequisites for Claude Integration
-1. **MCP Server Running**: Ensure the MCP server is configured and running
+1. **MCP Server Configured**: Ensure Claude is configured with the local MCP server
 2. **Backend Active**: FastAPI server must be running on port 8000
 3. **Frontend Available**: React dashboard should be accessible on port 3000

 ### Claude Testing Workflow
-1. **Session Setup**:
+1. **Direct API Operations**:
    ```
-   Claude, create a new testing session for SP-API testing
+   Claude, search for listings with seller SELLER001
    ```

 2. **Execute Test Flows**: